LifeSG/react-design-system/MIGRATION.md

 -   `blockDrawerDismissalMethods` in `NavbarProps` has been renamed to `drawerDismissalExclusions` for clarity

 You can refer to the Storybook documentation for the amended names of the types

+-   The `resources` prop has been amended to support customisation of additional assets.
+You may specify the main brand logo via `resources.primary`.

 <br />